 We always appreciate hearing from our customers.
 Due to the limited space in our stores, we are unable to carry every product consistently throughout the year.
 Our ALDI Finds and Seasonal programs allow us to offer certain items for a limited time; however, we are unable to confirm details or availability for these items in advance.
 Every participating ALDI store receives a limited number of these products, so we encourage customers to visit our website, www.aldi.us, to sign up for our weekly email to stay up-to-date on the latest information regarding upcoming ALDI Find and Seasonal items*.

 We didn’t find that very helpful.

-Three, Aldi appears to be having a really hard time keeping up with demand.
-Our best guess is that Aldi didn’t anticipate it, and the vendor Aldi is using, whoever that is, is having difficulty scaling up production to keep up.
+Three, Aldi appeared to be having a really hard time keeping up with demand.
+Our best guess is that Aldi didn’t anticipate it, and the vendor Aldi is (or was) using, whoever that is, had difficulty scaling up production to keep up.
 Aldi likes predictability, so this has to be a hard situation for the grocer to be in.